 A. By using a voltmeter.
 Ground one of the electrodes on an underhood component, while dipping the other electrode into the coolant.
 Take a reading.
 If the reading is over 300 mV, or 0.3 volts, it is highly likely that stray current is present.
 Be sure to take multiple readings, with the engine running, not running, and with various electrical components turned on and off.
 Often the source of the stray current can be determined via a process of elimination by turning various components on and off.

 Q. Can changing to an aluminum radiator cause electrolysis in my cooling system?

 A. Yes.
 Depending on the quantity and types of different metals in a cooling system, addition of an aluminum radiator can increase electrolytic current that passes through coolant.
 It is important to realize that most "aluminum" radiators are actually not composed of pure aluminum.
 In fact, most are composed of complex, lightweight aluminum alloys that can also contain zinc, magnesium, manganese, lithium, and copper - all of which can be highly reactive.
-We recently assisted the editor of Car Craft Magazine with a severe case of electrolysis that was caused by switching to a reactive aluminum alloy radiator.
-To read his blog about this incident, click here.

 Q. Is a sacrificial anode, such as zinc or magnesium, effective in combating electrolysis?

 A. Yes.
 But the protection provided by sacrificial anodes is unfortunately localized.
 So the more remote areas of the cooling system are not provided adequate protection by the anode.
 If No-Rosion is used, protection will exist within the entire cooling system, thus making it a more effective means of protecting against electrolysis than a sacrificial anode.